Varuni: Varuna's daughter

 In the Ramayana, Bhagavata Purana, and various Puranas, Varuni is the name of Varuna's daughter.
 In the Mahabharata, instead of Varuni, the term Sura is used for Varuna's daughter.
-Her mythological origins are rooted in the Samudra Manthana ("churning of the ocean"), a foundational episode described in these texts.
+Her puranic origins are rooted in the Samudra Manthana ("churning of the ocean"), a foundational episode described in these texts.

 During the churning of the ocean—undertaken by both the gods and anti-gods to retrieve the elixir of immortality (Amrita)—a series of divine treasures emerged.
 Among them was the drink Sura, carried by a goddess.
 In the Mahabharata, the goddess Sura with the drink arises alongside other celestial entities such as Sri (goddess of fortune), Chandra (the moon), and the divine horse Ucchaishravas.
 These beings follow the solar path to the gods, signifying divine acceptance.
 A separate passage in the Mahabharata provides genealogical context: Sura is identified as the daughter of Varuna and Jyeshtha, and the sister of Bala, with her maternal grandfather being Shukra—a sage later associated with prohibitions on liquor.

 In the Ramayana, the goddess is specifically named Varuni and described as the daughter of Varuna, the deity of cosmic waters.
 She is presented as seeking acceptance from both the anti-gods and gods, but is rejected by the former and accepted by the latter.
 This distinction becomes etymologically significant: those who accept Sura (the goddess and the drink) become Suras (gods), while those who reject her become Asuras (anti-gods).
 At this point in mythic chronology, there is no moral stigma attached to Varuni; she remains a divine gift and a symbol of celestial pleasure.

 Later Puranic texts, including the Bhagavata Purana, depict a variant of this episode.
 After the goddess Sri chooses Vishnu, the disheartened Asuras are said to accept Varuni, described here as a "lotus-eyed maiden."
 Their acceptance of her, with the consent of Vishnu, reinforces their subordinate status—receiving a lesser reward.
 In this version, Varuni becomes a consolation for the defeated Asuras, and her acceptance by them implies a growing ambivalence toward the consumption of intoxicants.